andrewsoong/WRF_Tools/README.md

 WRFDA_STAGE_IV: This converter utility is to reformat the NCEP Stage IV observations into the ASCII format that WRFDA can ingest.

+CAM2WRF: This utility is to drive WRF by CAM output